fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ### Initializing the application

 The first step is to create a new Angular application.
 With [angular-cli](https://cli.angular.io/).
-Open a terminal run the command:
+Open a terminal, run the command:

 ```shell
 ng new parking-lot-app